-Join us in London for an insider’s experience of England on this Pre-College summer program for high school students.
+Join us in Oxford for an insider’s experience of England on this Pre-College summer program for high school students.
 Broaden your horizons with in-depth, field-based seminars as you become part of an inspiring and supportive community of instructors and students from around the world.
 Choose two seminars and dive into your subject matter through engaging discussions, site visits, and hands-on projects that immerse you in British life.

 - Completing grades 9 – 12